 Subject: Warm up to the idea of a cozy winter getaway with a Kimpton you love + 25% off

 It's probably the 25% discount, right?

-In this email, the short copy and straight forward CTA clearly show that the hotel wants you to book a room by January 21st.
+In this email, the short copy and straight forward call-to-action (CTA) clearly show that the hotel wants you to book a room by January 21st.
 Simple, straightforward and effective.

 We love the design and email content from the Seaview Hotel.
 The British hotel does a great job treating the customer to last-minute getaway offers, as well as informing the reader about local events and hotel news.

 From: Seaview hotel